 This exciting galloper is raced by an enthusiastic group of Australians (including Cronulla Sharks’ captain Paul Gallen – hence his name) and Kiwis and was purchased by David Ellis for $230,000 from the NZB Ready to Run Sale.

-He has raced six times for five wins with stakes’ earnings of $242,250.
+He has raced eleven times for six wins and five placings with stakes’ earnings of $1.02 million.